stfbk/stfbk.github.io/index.md

 ## Who we are

-The Distributed AI for dependable cyberSecuritY (DAISY) research unit focuses on the investigation of methods and the design and implementation of platforms that guarantee efficiency, robustness and security in distributed computing environments.

-Our research on security on cloud and network infrastructure revolves around offering adaptive and zero-trust defense to cloud-native services, with special emphasis on striking the right balance between minimizing security risks and maintaining the perceived service quality for distributed applications.
+The *Distributed AI for dependable cyberSecuritY (DAISY)* research unit focuses on developing novel AI‑driven methods for cyber threat detection in distributed computing environments, with a particular emphasis on open-world challenges and the trade-off between minimizing cybersecurity risks and preserving perceived service quality in distributed applications.
 We have a long-standing experience on infrastructure monitoring and control, as well as on resource and service orchestration.

 The unit pursues its research and development activities in the following areas:

-- Threat and Anomaly Detection and Mitigation: monitoring network and computing devices (through e.g. programmable data planes) to detect attacks (using AI or statistical methods) and counteract them
+- **AI-driven Threat and Anomaly Detection**: monitoring network and computing devices (through e.g. programmable data planes) to detect attacks using AI-based methods)
-- Cyber Deception: algorithms and tools to lure attackers into decoys to gain insights on their behavior
+- **Privacy-preserving training of AI-based threat detection methods**: distributed training of AI-based Intrusion and Anomaly detection systems with no sharing of private data in plain text
-- Service and Security Orchestration: automated networking and cloud computing solutions to effectively manage business and security applications
+- **Service and Security Orchestration**: automated networking and cloud computing solutions to effectively manage business and security applications
+- **Cyber Deception**: algorithms and tools to lure attackers into decoys to gain insights on their behaviour

 The DAISY unit lies within the [Cybersecurity center](https://cs.fbk.eu/) in [Fondazione Bruno Kessler](https://www.fbk.eu) (FBK).